ehc-io/ddos-183/docs/class1/module4/lab4.1.rst

             badlinks.html	status: 000	bytes: 0	time: 1.002
             bigip4200.jpg	status: 200	bytes: 9318	time: 0.247

     #.
-Also from the terminal session watch the health signal feed.
+Also from the DHD terminal session watch the health signal feed.
 You should see it climb from ~.5, which is optimal health, to values over 1, indicating an increase in server stress.
 You will also be able to watch as the system responds and mitigations are engaged.

     #.
 When the system has analyzed the attack traffic, dynamic signatures are created and engaged: